List of OHA Junior A standings: 1960–61

-The Guelph Biltmore Mad Hatters become the Guelph Royals.
-The Barrie Flyers become the Niagara Falls Flyers.
-The Hamilton Tiger Cubs become the Hamilton Red Wings.
+The Guelph Biltmores became the Guelph Royals.
+The Barrie Flyers became the Niagara Falls Flyers.
+The Hamilton Tiger Cubs became the Hamilton Red Wings.
 The OHA inaugurates the Max Kaminsky Trophy for the league's most gentlemanly player.
 The Guelph Royals finished first overall in the regular season, winning the Hamilton Spectator Trophy.
 The Toronto St. Michael's Majors won the J. Ross Robertson Cup.